• LGBTQI+ person

 As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18 years old).

-If you find yourself in a situation where you need to go to court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to change your name on these applications and seek an order at the same time requiring the Registrar from the SA Registry of Births Deaths & Marriages to give effect to that name change order.
+If you find yourself in a situation where you need to go to the Court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to change your name on these applications and seek an order at the same time requiring South Australia’s Consumer and Business Services to give effect to the name change.

 To be eligible to change your name in South Australia, you need to: